 A Wide Range of Investment Products but No Cryptocurrency

-TD Ameritrade account holders can trade most popular investment products, such as stocks, options, ETFs, bonds, futures, mutual funds, but cannot trade cryptocurrency or any securities listed outside the US and Canada.
+TD Ameritrade account holders can trade most popular investment products, such as stocks, options, ETFs, bonds, futures, forex, mutual funds, but cannot trade cryptocurrency or any securities listed outside the US and Canada.

 A Complete Set of Educational Resources